zeynepkaragoz/Ligand_competition_model/README.md

 # Ligand_competition_model

-Use scripts in Ligands_free folder to simulate the model, create data and plot the results used in the manuscript.
+Use scripts in ligands_free folder to simulate the model, create data and plot the results used in the manuscript.

 1) simulations for different test conditions: \
 use \